Accommodation strategies

 • As a perk or bonus, provide memberships that would allow more social interaction.

-• Allow time in the work-week to attend business, volunteer and other functions that provide social interaction.
+• Allow time in the work week to attend work-related functions that provide social interaction.
+These could include business events, volunteering, social events, etc.

 Problematic substance use and addiction